chrismdp/chrismdp.github.com/_posts/2013-01-16-bdd-is-not-cucumber.markdown

 ---

 Continuing in the vein of "concept and values vs concrete tools" ([see my previous post about dependency injection](http://chrismdp.com/2013/01/dependency-injection-not-ioc)), I'd like to highlight a common fallacy about Behaviour-driven Development (BDD) and Cucumber, and BDD and story-writing; namely, that they're all the same thing.

 BDD is a set of concepts and values, and Cucumber is one of many tools which we can use to work with those values.
 Using a tool such as Cucumber, or following a practice such as feature-writing does not mean that you've internalised the values of BDD yet or understand what it really means.

-Before I get into that, let me clearly explain the differences in my mind between the different terms.
+Before I get into that, let me clearly explain the distinctions in my mind between the different terms.

 ## Concepts, practices and tools